Ja Morant: 2024–25 season: Return from injury and continued controversies

 Morant played in the Grizzlies' opening game, scoring 22 points and earning 10 assists.
 On November 6, he got injured attempting a dunk against the Los Angeles Lakers and missed 10 games.
 He said in early December that he would not attempt dunks anymore because of the risk of injury.
 Up to that point of the season, he had dunked only 4 times in 12 appearances.

 On March 28, 2025, the Grizzlies fired coach Taylor Jenkins, who had been Morant's only head coach during his tenure with the team, with only nine games remaining in the 2024–25 regular season and the team nearly having secured entry into the 2025 NBA playoffs with a 44–29 record at the time.
 Frustrations among the team members from throughout the season began coming out following the shocking dismissal, notably with Morant having expressed frustration with his considerable decrease in touches, points, and efficiency.

 On April 1, 2025, Morant and Golden State Warriors guard Buddy Hield made gun-aiming gestures at one another.
 The league briefly investigated the circumstance in light of Morant's history of firearms controversies and concluded that "the celebrations were not intended to be violent in nature, but inappropriate."
 Warnings were issued by the league to him and Hield about their conduct.
 In Morant's next game on April 3, he again made multiple gun-aiming gestures.
 He finished the game with his second career game-winning buzzer beater to beat the Miami Heat 110–108.
 When asked post-game about the criticism he has faced for his in-game gestures, he said that he was "well aware" and "kind of used to" what is said about him.
 Reflecting on the narrative around him, he said, "I was pretty much a villain for two years now.
 Every little thing, if somebody can say something negative about me, it's going to be out there.
 So, yeah.
 I don't care no more."
 The following day, Morant was fined $75,000 for his direct disregard of the warning he had received hours before the incident.

+2025–26 season: Injury-shortened again

+In a game against the Atlanta Hawks on January 21, 2026, Morant suffered a UCL sprain in his left elbow.
+It was initially believed that he would miss several weeks, but on March 24 the team announced that he would miss the remainder of the season.
+This followed missing several weeks earlier in the season due to calf soreness.
+For the season he played in only 20 games, and only 79 total in the last three seasons.
+For the abbreviated season, Morant averaged 19.5 points per game.

+Portland Trail Blazers (2026–present)

+On June 29, 2026, Morant was traded to the Portland Trail Blazers in exchange for Jerami Grant and Kris Murray.